Finding a Top Financial Advisor Firm in Sioux Falls, SD

 Not only does Compass Financial Group (CFG) top our list of the best financial advisory firms in Sioux Falls, but it's also the No. 1 firm in the state of South Dakota.
 With no account minimum, a majority of CFG clients are non-high-net-worth individuals.
 However, the firm also works with high-net-worth individuals and corporations.

-Three advisors at CFG are all certified financial planners (CFPs) and chartered financial consultants (ChFCs).
-These advisors also hold a combination of various other certifications, including the chartered retirement planning counselor (CRPC), accredited wealth management advisor (AWMA), chartered life underwriter (CLU) and retirement income certified professional (RICP) designations.
+Advisors at CFG hold various professional designations: certified financial planner (CFP), chartered financial consultant (ChFC), chartered retirement planning counselor (CRPC), accredited wealth management advisor (AWMA), chartered life underwriter (CLU) and retirement income certified professional (RICP).

 CFG charges asset-based fees for advisory services.
 Advisors may also receive sales commissions from third parties for insurance products.
 This can potentially pose a conflict of interest, but as an SEC-registered firm, CFG is legally required to put clients' interests first.